inodb/spectrum-viz-website/docs/other-todo.md

 Development is currently not managed by us, although a lot of the work overlaps with efforts we're making for Alhena and Mira.
 So need to get a better handle on what they've been adding and see whether we can merge that with our work.

+Arfath and Spencer are currently undergoing a redesign of all the work that has been done in an effort to further emcompass future data types, and to be maintainable.
+TBD on the exact details of this.

 ### Clean up loader files

 I think I still have one repo for mira-db -- need to remove that to reduce confusion.

 ### Scaling